JUMP TO

 - fresh dill

-- 2-3 tbsp extra virgin coconut oil (ev olive oil or butter)
+- 2-3 tbsp extra virgin coconut oil (extra virgin olive oil or butter)

 - salt and pepper (as needed)